AguaClara/floc_app/README.md

 ### Calendar:
-Lab times/meetings assigned to Tuesday @ 4:00-5:30 PM and Thursday @ 4:45-5:45 PM along with time put in outside of lab.
+Lab times/meetings assigned to Monday @ 6:00-7:30 PM and Friday @ 2:30-3:30 PM along with time put in outside of lab.

-Week 1: Familiarizing ourselves witht he codebase and blender.
+Week 1: Familiarizing ourselves with the codebase and onboarding new members.

 Week 2: Working on writing a blender script to simulate images of flocs.